bigc0127/EvoArc/docs/privacy-policy.md

 ### Local Storage

-- All local data is protected by iOS/macOS system security
+- All local data is protected by iOS/iPadOS system security
 - Benefits from device encryption when enabled
-- Protected by your device's security measures
+- Protected by your device's security measures (Face ID, Touch ID, passcode)

 ### iCloud Sync Security